ramiro-uziel/svelte-new-tab/README.md

 # Svelte New Tab
-A customizable New Tab site made with SvelteKit, TailwindCSS and TS
+A customizable New Tab site made with SvelteKit and TailwindCSS.